 "Realistically," Amendola told reporters, "all that would have done [was] reinforced what you already believe: that Jerry Sandusky is guilty."

-Though not uncommon, the waiver was another jaw-dropping development in a case that has led school officials to oust head football coach Joe Paterno and university president Graham B. Spanier, stirred a half-dozen investigations, and unleashed unending scrutiny on the university.
-Some attorneys involved in the case said the sudden decision to waive the hearing suggested the first step in a possible plea bargain.
+Though not uncommon, the waiver was another jaw-dropping development in a case that already led school officials to oust head football coach Joe Paterno and university president Graham Spanier, stirred a half-dozen investigations, and unleashed unending scrutiny on the university.
+Some attorneys involved in the case said the sudden decision to waive the hearing suggested to them the first step in a possible plea bargain.

-For weeks, Sandusky and his lawyer have publicly proclaimed his innocence.
-Amendola repeatedly said he looked forward to confronting the accusers at the hearing, and predicted that at least half might dispute the abuse allegations outlined in a grand jury report.
+For weeks, Sandusky and his lawyer had publicly proclaimed his innocence.
+Amendola repeatedly said he looked forward to confronting the accusers at the preliminary hearing, and predicted that at least half might dispute the abuse allegations first outlined in a grand jury report.